Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 The Old Town center is where you will find some exceptional historic buildings to admire.
 The area has a delightfully charming atmosphere, compounded by the cozy cafes and little boutiques that dot the streets, housed within pretty, ancient buildings.

-Meanwhile, the impressive Basilica di Sant’Abbondio, dating back to the 11th century, is a little further towards the western edge of town.
-Its twin bell towers and beautiful frescoes surrounding the altar are well worth the extra walk.
+• the Basilica di Sant’Abbondio, dating back to the 11th century, with twin bell towers and beautiful frescoes surrounding the altar.

-The Tempio Voltiano museum is a little more niche.
-Located right by the lakeside, the museum is devoted to the inventor of the electric battery, Alessandro Volta.
+The Tempio Voltiano museum can be found right by the lakeside.
+It is devoted to the inventor of the electric battery, Alessandro Volta.
 It’s set at the edge of a park, in between two impressive war memorials, so just the walk to the museum is a trip worth making.

 Being a larger town, with a bigger resident population, this is one of the best places to stay if you are visiting Lake Como outside of the peak tourist season.
 You won’t have to worry about the entertainment and amenities shutting down for lack of tourists when there are plenty of locals to cater to throughout the year.